petereon/beaupy/README.md

 **Arguments**:

 - `options` _List[str]_ - A list of options to select from
 - `cursor` _str, optional_ - Cursor that is going to appear in front of currently selected option.
-Defaults to "> ".
+Defaults to '> '.
 - `cursor_color` _str, optional_ - Color of the cursor.
 Defaults to 'pink1'.
-- `selected_index` _int, optional_ - Option can be preselected based on its list index.
+- `cursor_index` _int, optional_ - Option can be preselected based on its list index.
 Defaults to 0.
 - `strict` _bool, optional_ - If empty `options` is provided and strict is `False`, None will be returned, if it's `True`, `ValueError` will be thrown.
 Defaults to False.